aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/pipeline.png)\

-In the spirit of separation of concerns, we'll write the code for each distinct component of the pipeline, parsing, processing, and analyzing, individually.
+In the spirit of separation of concerns, we'll write the code for each distinct component of the pipeline - parsing, processing, and analyzing - individually.

 # Parsing